 You should get headphones that do not need a separate adapter to function.
 Do not forget to bring your child’s tablet or smartphone during the actual purchase of the headset.

-6. What Are the Best Headphones for Kids?
+6. What Are the Best Kids Bluetooth Headphones?

 Children are entirely different from adults in the way that they use stuff and would be even more so when it comes to headphones.
 As discussed in some of the items above, the headphones should be durable, wireless, volume limiting, noise cancelling, and snugly fitted.